Henry Martyn Clark: Biography

 Clark was born to Afghan parents, and was adopted after his mother's death by Elizabeth and Rev. Robert Clark in 1859.
 It is thought that he was named Henry Martyn after the Anglican missionary to Persia and India.
 Clark was educated at the University of Edinburgh (MB, CM 1881) and received his MD in 1892.
-In 1881 he was accepted by the Church Missionary Society to start the Amritsar Medical Mission as a Medical Missionary.
+In 1881 he was accepted by the Church Missionary Society to start the Amritsar Medical Mission as a Medical Missionary where he worked with Arthur Colborne Lankester.
 He left for Amritsar to join his father on 4 February 1882.
 The same year he married his wife Mary Emma.

-In Amritsar Clark gained a reputation as a Christian debater and pamphlet writer, on Islam and Hinduism.
-He participated in a famous 15-day debate with Mirza Ghulam Ahmad, the founder of the Ahmadiyya Community.
-This was later published by the Ahmadiyya community in Urdu as Jang e muqqadas (the Holy War).
+In Amritsar Clark gained a reputation as a Christian debater and pamphleteer, on Islam and Hinduism.
+He participated in a fifteen-day public debate with Mirza Ghulam Ahmad, the founder of the Ahmadiyya movement.
+This was later published by the Ahmadiyya movement in Urdu as Jang e muqqadas (the Holy War).